 “When El Niño conditions develop by fall there is a somewhat increased chance for above normal corn and soybean yields in the U.S.,” he says.
 “This relationship is stronger for soybeans than corn, likely due to increased potential for late season rainfall.”

-El Niño could bring more bearish prospects for U.S. wheat yields, however, Knorr says.
+El Niño could bring more varied prospects for U.S. wheat yields, however, Knorr says.

-“Wheat yields in the U.S. tend to be lower after El Niño in the fall,” he says.
-“We’re already seeing hints of that this year if drought doesn’t break in time for seeding on the southern Plains.”
+“Wheat yields in the U.S. tend to be lower in years with El Niño in the fall,” he says.
+“We’re already seeing that happen this year, though better spring wheat production could offset losses on the southern Plains.”

 Australian wheat production could get hammered even harder, with a stronger correlation between below-normal yields and El Niño conditions, Knorr notes – and the continent is already suffering from one of the driest falls in recent memory.